PowerDNS/pdns/docs/appendices/backend-writers-guide.rst

   This is like ``getUnfreshSecondaryInfos``, but for a specific domain.
 If the backend considers itself authoritative for the named zone, ``di`` should be filled out, and 'true' be returned.
-Otherwise return false.
+Otherwise, return false.

 .. cpp:function:: bool DomainInfo::startTransaction(const string &qname, domainid_t id)